-Overall company stability demands this type of financial analysis enabled by a deep and real-time view of how cash is flowing in and out of your business.
-Once you identify vulnerabilities, your business can prioritize, adjust course and minimize any financial fallout.
+This kind of financial analysis is necessary for overall company stability because it gives you a comprehensive, real-time picture of how money is coming in and going out of your company.
+Once you identify vulnerabilities, your business can prioritize, adjust course, and minimize any financial fallout.

 Speak to a cash flow expert to learn how Tesorio can help you improve your cash flow efficiency and vulnerability awareness so that your business has the resiliency to face future disruptions.